nicklockwood/iVersion/README.md

 Quit the app, go into the iVersion-Info.plist file and edit the bundle version to 1.2.
 Now rebuild the app.

 This time it will not say that a new version is available.
-In effect you have simulated an upgrade.
+In effect, you have simulated an upgrade.
 Instead it will tell you about the new features in your currently installed version.
 This is because it has found that the bundle version of the current app is newer than the last recorded version that was launched, and has checked the local versions.plist file for a release notes entry for the new version.

 If you dismiss the dialog and then quit and relaunch the app you should now see nothing.
 This is because the app has detected that the bundle version hasn't changed since you last launched the app.